 A majority of the members of the advisory committee physically assembled at one primary or central location shall constitute a quorum for the transaction of business.
 The vote of a majority of the advisory committee members present at any meeting at which a quorum is present shall be the act of the advisory committee.
 Each member of an advisory committee shall be entitled to one vote with respect to any matter voted on by the advisory committee.
 Members not present at a meeting shall not be entitled to vote.

-Advisory committee members shall read and familiarize themselves with the provisions of the State and Local Government Conflict of Interests Act, and in any case where a member has a personal interest in a particular vote of the advisory committee, such member(s) shall excuse himself or herself and shall not vote on that matter.
+Advisory committee members shall read and familiarize themselves with the provisions of the State and Local Government Conflict of Interests Act, and in any case where a member has a personal interest in a particular vote of the advisory committee, such member shall identify that such personal interest exists before discussion or motion takes place on the item and shall be recused from participation in every aspect of the committee’s action related to the item.

 Section 7.
 Official Papers.
 All official records of advisory committees shall be kept on file in the Department of Education and shall be open to inspection as provided by the Freedom of Information Act.
 All records shall be maintained in accordance with the Records Retention and Disposal Schedule prescribed by the Library of Virginia.